 A hernia (or “rupture”) is a weakness or defect in the wall of the abdomen.
 A hernia will not heal on its own.
 Surgery is needed to repair the defect in the abdominal wall.
 If not treated, a hernia can get larger.
 It can also lead to serious health complications.
 Fortunately hernia surgery can be done quickly and safely.
 Below is an overview of hernia repair surgery.

-Your doctor will talk with you about getting ready for surgery.
+Your healthcare provider will talk with you about getting ready for surgery.
 Follow all the instructions you’re given and be sure to:

-Tell your doctor about any medicines, supplements, or herbs you take.
+Tell your healthcare provider about any medicines, supplements, or herbs you take.
 This includes both prescription and over-the-counter items.
 Ask if you should stop taking any of them.

 Stop taking aspirin, ibuprofen, naproxen, and other NSAIDs 7 to 14 days before surgery.